Tax Free Childcare Schemes

 - Up to £2000 pa towards childcare costs for children up to 12 years old

-- Up to 30 hours free childcare for children aged between 2 and 4 years old
+- Up to 30 hours of free childcare for children aged between 2 and 4 years old

 If you or your partner have an ‘adjusted net income’ over £100,000 in the current tax year you will not be eligible.
 This includes any bonuses you expect to get.
 Your adjusted net income is your total taxable income before any personal allowances and minus things like Gift Aid.